atikurajib/Data-Structures-Algorithms/README.md

 The solutions aim to demonstrate efficient algorithms and provide explanations for their implementation.

-## Languages

-The problems and solutions are written in java programming languages.

 ## Problem Categories

 The problems are organized into categories based on their type and complexity.
 Some of the common categories include: